TehAutumnCore/MSSA-Prep/AzureFundamentals-Coursera/Introduction_To_Cloud_Computing_Essentials_with_Azure_Management/notes.md

 3. *Azure Management and Governance*:
 - Understand Azure Resource Manager (ARM) and how it helps manage resources
-- Learn about Azure Policy and Azure Blueprints for governance.
+- Learn about Azure Policy and Azure Blueprints for governance

 4. *Security and Compliance*:
 - Familiarize yourself with Azure security features, such as Azure Security Center and Azure Active Directory.